About Marketing Showrunners

 Marketing isn’t about who arrives.
 It’s about who stays.

-🤝 Our Community:
+🤝 Our Audience:

 Let’s go Chicken Little on the marketing industry for a moment, shall we?
 Because taken the wrong way, most observations and studies about our industry seem to make it feel like the sky is falling.
 However, CMOs now face the single-biggest opportunity we’ve encountered in the digital age as marketing leaders, if only we’d actually identify and discuss the opportunity at hand instead of couching it in jargon … or panicking too much to see it at all.